 Lesson 2: Technical Ability is a precondition

 While the composition of these paintings can at times look elementary (Malevich’s Black Square), they are technically complex and require deep introspection and imagination.
-Not only must the artist know himself fully, he must discover a way to use his technical abilities to recreate that feeling in the minds of strangers.
+Not only must the artist know themselves fully, they must discover a way to use their technical abilities to recreate that feeling in the minds of strangers.